Peter-T-Ruehr/PiScAnt/README.md

 `sudo pololu-tic-*/install.sh`

-(re-)plug tic
+(re-)plug tics

 ## check if tics are detectable
 `ticcmd --list`

-when 3 tics are connected, it should look like this (with your own TIC driver numbers):
+when 3 tics are connected, it should look like this (with your own tic driver numbers):

 `0036xxx3,         Tic T500 Stepper Motor Controller`